python/typeshed/CONTRIBUTING.md

 prefix.
 (This should be removed before committing the issue once unblocked!)

-### Core developer guidelines
+### Maintainer guidelines

-Core developers should follow these rules when processing pull requests:
+Maintainers should follow these rules when processing pull requests:

 * Always wait for tests to pass before merging PRs.
 * Use "[Squash and merge](https://github.com/blog/2141-squash-your-commits)" to merge PRs.
-* Delete branches for merged PRs (by core devs pushing to the main repo).
+* Delete branches for merged PRs (by maintainers pushing to the main repo).
 * Make sure commit messages to master are meaningful.
 For example, remove irrelevant intermediate commit messages.
 * If stubs for a new library are submitted, notify the library's maintainers.